Free Resignation Letter Generator

 Do I need to include my final working date?

 Yes.
-A resignation letter should clearly state your last working day or the notice period you are giving.
+A strong resignation letter should clearly state your last working day or the notice period you are giving.